barricklab/breseq/src/doc/gd_format.rst

 * **adjacent**\ =\ *<element_name>*

-   This mutation
+   This mutation is adjacent to the specified element.
+For example, it may be an insertion of a base next to a mobile element.
+We may want to ignore mutations in this category because they represent a hotspot with an atypical mutation rate.

-* **with**\ =\ *<mutatiion_id>*
+* **with**\ =\ *<mutation_id>*

-   This mutation should be counted as a **single** molecular event with the other specified mutation.
-For example, active mobile elements may lose and gain a few bases at their margins, and when this occurs the most parsimonious explanation is one round of recombination or excision and re-insertion.
+   This mutation should not be counted separately.
+It should be counted as a **single** molecular event with the other specified mutation (which does not need a with tag)

 Applying Mutations